skip-mev/pob/spec.md

 is rejected.
 If this passes, the validator will then run `CheckTx` on all of the transactions in the block in the order in which they were provided in the proposal.

 ### Ante Handler

-As described, when users want to bid for the rights for top of block execution they will submit a special `AuctionTx` which is just a normal `sdk.Tx` transaction with a single `MsgAuctionBid`.
-The ante handler is responsible for verification of this `AuctionTx`.
+When users want to bid for the rights for top-of-block execution they will submit a normal `sdk.Tx` transaction with a single `MsgAuctionBid`.
+The ante handler is responsible for verification of this transaction.
 The ante handler will verify that:

 1. The auction transaction specifies a timeout height where the bid is no longer considered valid.
+Note, it is REQUIRED that all bid transactions include a height timeout.
-2. The auction transaction includes less than MaxBundleSize transactions in its bundle.
+2. The auction transaction includes less than `MaxBundleSize` transactions in its bundle.
-3. The auction transaction includes ***only*** a single `MsgAuctionBid` message.
+3. The auction transaction includes only a SINGLE `MsgAuctionBid` message.
 We enforce that no other messages are included to prevent front-running.
-4. Enforce that the user has sufficient funds to pay the bid they entered while covering all auction fees.
+4. Enforce that the user has sufficient funds to pay the bid they entered while covering all relevant auction fees.
-5. Enforce that the `AuctionTx` is min bid increment greater than the next closest bid.
+5. Enforce that the transaction's min bid increment greater than the local highest bid in the mempool.
 6. Enforce that the bundle of transactions the bidder provided does not front-run or sandwich (if enabled).

 Note, the process of selecting auction winners occurs in a greedy manner.
-In `PrepareProposal`, the `AuctionMempool` will iterate from largest to smallest bidding transaction until it finds the first valid `AuctionTx`.
-This means that all other bids will be rolled over into the auction in the next block unless if they specified a timeout height.
+In `PrepareProposal`, the `AuctionMempool` will iterate from largest to smallest bidding transaction until it finds the first valid bid transaction.

 ### State